malkintower/handlebar/README.markdown

 # Handlebar #

-[Mustache][1] is another HTML template engine similar to [Twig][2] and [Smarty][3].
+[Mustache][1] is a HTML template engine similar to [Twig][2] and [Smarty][3].

-The benefits of Mustache are that it is very simple compared to other template engines and it's platform agnostic.
-A Mustache template that works under PHP should also work under other Mustache implementations such as .NET or Python.
+Mustache's main strength is it's implemented in all major web programming languages so Mustache templates can be used on different platforms without amendment.

 bobthecow A.K.A [Justin Hileman][4] wrote the [PHP Mustache implementation][5].